Josh-Medina/Active-Directory-Homelab-Projects/Azure AD Projects/Azure Part 2/README.md

    - Confirmed access to the shared folder and created a test text file

 ## Conclusion
-This concludes the second part of the Azure Active Directory project.
-In the next part, I will utilize Powershell to create more accounts and configure the server with DHCP.
+This concludes the 2nd part of the Azure Active Directory project.
+In the 3rd and final part, I’ll utilize Powershell to create some organizational units, group policy objects, and users.